 Looking for the top things to do in Wolverhampton UK?

-If you find yourself in England’s West Midlands region with a free day, consider spending it exploring the historic city of Wolverhampton.
+If you find yourself in England’s West Midlands region with a free day, consider spending it exploring the historic city of Wolverhampton, which also happens to be my hometown since 2011.

 Tracing its roots back over a millennium, Wolverhampton has no shortage of fascinating museums, landmarks, and galleries to provide a glimpse into its rich past.